Home Blog Data Storage In Healthcare

 4. Database management software installation and configuration

-It's needed to install a database management system to create an on-premises solution for data storage in healthcare.
-It will help create databases, import and export information, and manage all the data.
+It’s needed to install a database management system to create an on-premises electronic medical records data storage.
+It will help create databases and enable health information management.

 The most popular database management solutions are: